SamDuran/SamDuran/README.md

 ## _Samuel De Jesús Durán Tejada | SamDuran_

 Hi there!, I'm a Systems engineering student.
-I live in San Francisco de Macoris, Dom Rep. My main language is Spanish but I can deal with a few of English.
+I live in San Francisco de Macoris, Dom Rep. My main language is Spanish but I can deal with a little of English.

 🔭 I’m currently working as developer in Soluciones Almonte Gil's development team.